Generic Name: semaglutide (oral/injection) (SEM a GLOO tide)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Diabetes Type 2:

-Maintenance dose: If additional glycemic control is needed after 4 weeks of 0.5 mg once a week, may increase dose to 1 mg subcutaneously once a week
+-If additional glycemic control is needed after at least 4 weeks at 0.5 mg/week, may increase dose to 1 mg subcutaneously once a week

--This drug is not recommended as a first-line therapy due to the uncertain relevance of rodent C-cell tumor finding.
+-This drug is not recommended as a first-line therapy due to the uncertain relevance of rodent C-cell tumor findings to humans.

 Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 What other drugs will affect semaglutide?

 Semaglutide can slow your digestion, and it may take longer for your body to absorb any medicines you take by mouth.

 Tell your doctor about all your other medicines, especially: